 Help for Opioid Addiction

+We provide a secure and comfortable environment for detox, with medications to help manage the symptoms of withdrawal.
 The caring, trained medical staff at Arete Recovery are there during medical detox, and our therapists are paramount to the care given in residential treatment.
-We are here to help the person with opioid addiction get through every stage of the recovery journey successfully.
-Call to speak with an addiction specialists for more information.

 National Institute on Drug Abuse.
 "FDA approves first medication to reduce opioid withdrawal symptoms."
 NIDA.
 16 May 2018.
 04 Feb.
 2019 from https://www.drugabuse.gov/news-events/news-releases/2018/05/fda-approves-first-medication-to-reduce-opioid-withdrawal-symptoms